Moslemuddin

-Moslemuddin Khan (born 31 July 1937), also known as Rafiqul Islam Khan, is a junior-commissioned officer of the Bangladesh Army who was convicted for his role in the 15 August 1975 Bangladeshi coup and the subsequent jail killings.
+Moslemuddin Khan (born 31 July 1937), also known as Rafiqul Islam Khan, is a junior-commissioned officer(JCO) of the Bangladesh Army who was convicted for his role in the 15 August 1975 Bangladeshi coup and the subsequent jail killings.
 He was sentenced to death in absentia and is currently a fugitive.

 Biography

-Khan was born in Narsingdi, British India on 31 July 1937.
+Khan was born in Narsingdi, British India, on 31 July 1937.

 Bangladesh Liberation War

-Moslemuddin fought in the Bangladesh Liberation War in 1971 and was awarded Bir Protik, the fourth highest gallantry award for his actions during the war.
+Moslemuddin fought in the Bangladesh Liberation War in 1971 and was awarded Bir Protik, the fourth highest gallantry award, for his actions during the war.
 However, Moslemuddin's award was revoked in 2021, along with the gallantry awards of the other army officers involved in the assassination of Sheikh Mujib.

 15 August 1975 coup

 Major Farook, the mastermind of the 15 August 1975 coup, assigned Moslemuddin with the task of killing Sheikh Moni, a nephew of Sheikh Mujib.
-When Moslemuddin arrived Sheikh Moni's house with two trucks of soldiers, Moni was woken up by the noise.
+When Moslemuddin arrived at Sheikh Moni's house with two trucks of soldiers, Moni was woken up by the noise.
 When Moni came outside, Moslemuddin tried to grab hold of Moni.
-When Moni's pregnant wife tried to protect him, Moslemuddin opened fire with a sten gun, killing them both.
+When Moni's pregnant wife tried to protect him, Moslemuddin opened fire with a Sten gun, killing them both.

 After killing Moni, Moslemuddin and his men drove to Sheikh Mujib's house, where he and Major Aziz Pasha entered with their men.
 By the time they entered, Sheikh Mujib had already been killed.
-Moslemuddin and Pasha gunned down Fazilatunnesa Mujib, Sheikh Jamal, Rosy Jamal and Sultana Kamal.
+Moslemuddin and Pasha gunned down Fazilatunnesa Mujib, Sheikh Jamal, Rosy Jamal, and Sultana Kamal.

 3 November 1975 jail killing

 After the 15 August coup, Khondaker Mostaq Ahmed became the new president.
-In the event, that Mostaq was overthrown, Major Farook had a preorganised plan.
+In the event that Mostaq was overthrown, Major Farook had a prearranged plan.
 He had formed a "hunter-killer team" consisting of Moslemuddin and several other soldiers, who would go to Dhaka Central Jail and kill the four imprisoned leaders: